 Recently, I read an article 7 Project Management trends to watch on PMI’s blog.
 I appreciate the work done by the author as I share similar views on the issues raised by Mr. V Srinivasa Rao.
-My views on five most important aspect of project management are as follows:
+My views on five most important aspects of project management are as follows:

 1. Look Beyond the triple constraints